 Thanks to Melbourne’s amazing coffee culture, the city is home to some of the best cafés to study in.
 The best things about these cafés?
 They all serve mouth-watering food and coffee, and some of them even provide free Wi-Fi and power outlets.

-So, grab your laptop, order a coffee like a true local, and prepare to smash your to-do list at one of the best cafés to study in Melbourne.
+Between that and the city’s free tram zone, you’ll have plenty of spare cash to treat yourself to some of Melbourne’s best coffees.
+So, grab your laptop, learn how to order a coffee like a true local, and prepare to smash your to-do list at one of the best cafés to study in Melbourne.

 Axil Coffee Roasters - Hawthorn (and other locations across Melbourne)